alirezasafi/charmed-osm-oai/oai_vnf/juju-bundles/charms/oai-amf/README.md

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and `CONTRIBUTING.md` for developer guidance.

+## Notes
+pod port for main container is not proper and it should to be changed.